LearnersGuild/curriculum-app/modules/HTML-And-CSS-Mockups-and-Wireframes/README.md

 ## Skills

-- Can convert a wireframe into an HTML page with proper styling
+- Can convert a wireframe into HTML & CSS
-- Can convert a mockup into an HTML page with proper styling
+- Can convert a mockup into HTML & CSS

 ## Exercises